darrellroot/netrek-server-swift/README.md

 ### I am running an operational "Empire Mode" Swift Netrek server at netrek.networkmom.net (IPv4 + IPv6)
 Playing via IPv6 requires an IPv6-capable client, such as my MacOS or iOS clients available for free in the Apple AppStore.

-## July 2020: WARNING: ALPHA.

-## This is a new experimental Netrek Server written in Swift!
+## This is a new _alpha_ Netrek Server written in Swift!
 This does not use any Apple-specific frameworks.
-It is developed on MacOS but is expected to run on Linux.
+It is developed on MacOS and runs on Linux.

 ## It supports IPv4 and IPv6!
 If you run an IPv6-capable Netrek client (such as the MacOS-Swift or iOS-Swift client), you can play Netrek over IPv6!